 By drastically cutting rates, including for many of the most commonly performed lab tests, HHS may threaten access to critical lab services for diagnosing and treating beneficiaries with diabetes, heart disease, liver disease, kidney disease, prostate and colon cancers, anemia, infections, opioid dependency and countless other common health conditions.

-In an acknowledgement of the ongoing harm facing seniors, Congress has taken important initial steps to address the impact, including the bipartisan passage of the 2019 Laboratory Access for Beneficiaries (LAB) Act and more recently, a delay of ongoing laboratory cuts as part of the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-However, laboratory cuts are scheduled to return in 2022 and may threaten access to testing for seniors and our most vulnerable populations.
+In an acknowledgement of the ongoing harm facing seniors, Congress has acted three times to “press the breaks” on the harm caused by PAMA.
+The bipartisan 2019 Laboratory Access for Beneficiaries (LAB) Act initially delayed the second round of data reporting.
+Congress acted twice more through the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Protecting Medicare and American Farmers from Sequester Cuts Act in 2021 to not only, again, delay the data reporting, but also delay additional cuts to laboratories.
+These cuts to laboratories are scheduled to return on January 1, 2023 and may threaten access to testing for seniors and our most vulnerable populations.